Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 An Entlebucher Mountain Dog may not be right for you.

-If you simply want a pet for your family, and don't have the time or inclination to take your dog running or hiking or biking or swimming, or to get involved in herding, or weight-pulling, or carting, or tracking, or agility (obstacle course), or advanced obedience, or a similar canine activity, I do not recommend this breed.
+I do not recommend this breed if you don't have the time or inclination to take your dog hiking or swimming or to the dog park, or to get involved in herding, or weight-pulling, or carting, or tracking, or agility (obstacle course), or advanced obedience, or a similar canine activity.
 Entlebucher Mountain Dogs were never intended to be simply household pets.

+3. Bounciness.
 If you have small children, or if you or anyone who lives with you is elderly or infirm, I do not recommend Entlebucher Mountain Dog puppies.
 Young Entlebuchers (up to about two years old) can be bulls in a china shop.
 When they romp and jump, they do so with great vigor, and things can go flying, including people.
 The temptation to play roughly and nip at moving people is simply too strong in many young Entlebuchers.

 To teach your Entlebucher to listen to you, "Respect Training" is mandatory.
 My Entlebucher Training Page discusses the program you need.